 VoIP Phones & Cloud-based Telephony | Read Time: 3 mins.

-You’ll hear phrases like VoIP phones and cloud-based telephony being used in business.
+You’ll hear phrases like VoIP phones, hosted telephony, IP phones and cloud-based telephony being used in business.
 But what is a VoIP Phone?

 We’ve answered the most commonly asked questions about this technology to try and help give you a better understanding.

 Still got a question that we missed?
-Then get in touch with our team and we’ll be more than happy to try and help!
+Then get in touch with our team and we’ll be more than happy to help!

 What is a VoIP phone?

-Phone calls are placed over internet connections rather than the traditional legacy technology of the Public Switched Telephone Network (PSTN) or Integrated Services Digital Network (ISDN).
+Calls are delivered over the internet rather than the traditional legacy technology of the Public Switched Telephone Network (PSTN) or Integrated Services Digital Network (ISDN).
+Both the PSTN and ISDN networks are set to be decommissioned shortly.

 Due to the reduced infrastructure needed to deliver phone calls on VoIP technology, voice calls can be provided at a very low cost.

-As VoIP services also use the internet to deliver your phone system.
-Many new features and services are available to small/medium sized businesses that were previously unaffordable.
-These include voicemail-to-email, call recording, instant messages, international calling, music-on-hold and call divert.
+VoIP services also use the internet to deliver phone system functionality to the end user.
+Many new features and useful services are available to small/medium businesses that were previously unaffordable to SME budgets.
+These include voicemail-to-email, call recording, instant messages, international calling, music-on-hold and call diverts.

 Can you use a VoIP phone like a regular phone?

-This can be used to ring and dial out to make and receive calls.
-The only difference is that your voice is communicated via internet connections rather than copper lines.
-The only requirement is that you have internet access.
+The only real difference is that your voice is communicated via internet connections rather than copper lines.
+The only requirement is that you have fit for purpose internet access.

-Some voice over IP services, such as our Bluecube Cloud Voice, can take advantage of this and can allow you to direct your landline calls to your mobile device.
-This means that you don’t have to be anywhere near your handset to make or receive landline calls.
+Some voice over IP services, such as Bluecube Cloud Voice, offer a mobile App that allows you to direct your landline calls to your mobile device.
+This means that you don’t have to be anywhere near your desk phone to make or receive landline calls.

 Do I need a VoIP phone?